Long menstrual cycle: why does it last longer?

 Is it possible to have a long menstrual cycle of 60 days?

 It is possible for some women to have a 60-day menstrual cycle.
-The luteal phase is always 14 days long, only ovulation is delayed in this case.
+The luteal phase always lasts 14 days, but ovulation is delayed in this case.

 Is it serious to have a long menstrual cycle?

-Only examinations with health professionals can determine the cause of a long menstrual cycle: the causes can be pathological such as hormonal disorders, PCOS, or psychological causes.
-But a cycle can also be naturally, without there being pathological causes.
+The cause of a long menstrual cycle can only be determined by an examination with a health professional: the causes may be pathological, such as hormonal imbalance, PCOS, or psychological.
+But a cycle can also be long naturally, without any pathological causes.